 •Anthropology 114 and the Method requirement must be completed or in progress, by the semester you submit the thesis application.
 If in progress, they should be completed before the semester you begin the thesis program.

-• A minimum of 8 upper division units in Anthropology courses taken at UCBerkeley completed at time of application with no fewer than 8 additional upper division units in Anthropology courses in progress (to total a minimum of 16 units completed before beginning the thesis).
+• A minimum of 8 upper-division units in Anthropology courses taken at UCBerkeley completed at the time of application with no fewer than 8 additional upper-division units in Anthropology courses in progress (to total a minimum of 16 units completed before beginning the thesis).

-• Well designed research proposal that has the sponsorship of an Anthopology faculty member.
+• Well designed research proposal that has the sponsorship of an Anthropology faculty member.

 Your first priority is settling on a general topic and a particular faculty advisor.
-If you are unsure which faculty member in the Anthropology Department might best help you, consult with the undergraduate advisor in 215 Kroeber Hall.
+If you are unsure which faculty member in the Anthropology Department might best help you, consult with the undergraduate advisor in 215 Anthropology and Art Practice Building (Formely Known As Kroeber Hall).
 Prepare a brief thesis proposal--a statement of the research question and your plan of action including a discussion of the research methods you will employ.
 Visit your prospective thesis advisor with your proposal in hand and ask if he or she is able to sponsor you.
 If the response is "yes," then the subsequent process is largely up to you and your thesis advisor.
 If the answer is "no" (the faculty member may be on leave the coming year, unable to commit the time that you and your project merit, etc.), meet with additional faculty until you find sponsorship.

 In addition to the sponsorship of an Anthropology professor as thesis advisor, the honors program requires you to have a second faculty sponsor, commonly referred to as the second reader.
-The second reader is only required to read and comment on a near-final version of the thesis, but may chose to play a greater role.
-In unique circumstances the second reader may be a professor from another department, if approved by the Anthropology thesis advisor.
-Discuss with your thesis advisor who would make a good reader for your project, and arrange to meet with prospective reader(s).
+The second reader is only required to read and comment on a near-final version of the thesis but may choose to play a greater role.
+In unique circumstances, the second reader may be a professor from another department if approved by the Anthropology thesis advisor.
+Discuss with your thesis advisor who would make a good reader for your project, and arrange to meet with a prospective reader(s).
 If they agree to work with you and your thesis advisor, you are ready to complete the thesis application.
 Although it is best to secure both thesis readers at the start of the process, it is the second reader is sometimes identified within the first semester.

 NOTE: It is recommended that the student find out early that both readers agree on the same research methodology and range of required readings, that the project is not too large to be completed in two semesters, and that both readers be available (not on sabbatical or leave) for both semesters.

-Once you obtain sponsorship from an Anthropology faculty member and second reader, pick up an Honors Thesis Application (Gold Form), from the undergraduate advisor in 215 Kroeber.
+Once you obtain sponsorship from an Anthropology faculty member and second reader, pick up an Honors Thesis Application (Gold Form), from the undergraduate advisor in 215 Anthropology and Art Practice Building (Formely Known As Kroeber Hall).
 When the application is complete (with signatures of Advisor and Reader), bring it to the Undergraduate Office for a course control number (CCN) for H195A.
 (H195B--in the second semester--requires a new CCN, please request enrollment from the undergraduate advisor at the start of the second semester.)
 The honor coursework, (H195A & H195B) may count as 2 of the 5 elective requirements for the major.